viet34tqc/notebook/interview.md

 ## Why react use immutability?

 - Keep previous versions of the state, and reuse them later
 - Create pure components.
-Immutable data can determine if changes have been made, which helps to *determine when a component requires re-rerendering*.
+Immutable data can detect if changes have been made, which helps to *determine when a component requires re-rerendering*.
 If we mutate the state as object or array directly, React still sees that object or array as the same one because JS compares objects and arrays by reference, not value.

 To detect a state change, React shallowly compares the old and new value state (similar to '===').
 If you mutate the data (object and array) directly (using `Array.push` for example), React won't detect the change in state => won't re-render